 Best Budget Gaming CPU and Graphics Card Combo Intel vs AMD 2017

 For my own PC, I'm finally making the move from 1080p to 1440p.
 Yes, I could have gone straight to 4k, but I really like the look and frame rates available at the 1440p resolution.

-Looking at the current performance benchmarks of NVIDIA's new Pascal lineup, this should be easier than ever.
-What's more, is that solid performing 900 series GPUs, as well as the AMD 300 series GPUs, will be dropping significantly in price.
-I love when this happens as it truly means better performance for all with less of a money investment.
+Looking at the current performance benchmarks of NVIDIA's Pascal lineup, this should be easier than ever.
+What's more, is that the previous generation 900 series GPUs, as well as the AMD 300 series GPUs, are cheaper than ever.
+This means better performance for all with less of a money investment.